-This theory is characterized by the following: (1) wide participation in decision-making

-(2) face-to-face group interactions (3) mutual confidence is the primary integration in the organization (4) inter-group and inter-group communication (5) growth for members of the organization is recognized as a priority objective.
-As the group approach to leadership become acceptable in theory leader's role become primarily one of helping group to clarify and achieve its goals.
-One important consequence of this change was s shift in emphasis or even displacement of organization goals for the group's.
+- (1) wide participation in decision-making - (2) face-to-face group interactions - (3) mutual confidence is the primary integration in the organization - (4) inter-group and inter-group communication - (5) growth for members of the organization is recognized as a priority objective

+As the group approach to leadership become acceptable in theory leader's role become primarily one of helping the group to clarify achieve it's goals.
+One important consequence of this change was s shift in emphasis or even displacement of organisation goals for the group's (c p a tribal clique in an organisation/instution the aim becomes to secure jobs for the clique rather than achieve original goals).
 Another was an almost unnoticed shift of leadership from executive to managerial and supervisory levels.
-The group approach also did the following: (a) produced a functional leadership that varied with group needs; (b) recognized the latent power-over time - of group norms to transform externally (from legislature from a higher level in the hierarchy) introduced rules: (c) transformed the leader into coordinator - partly leading and partly led.
+The group approach also did the following:

+- (a) produced a functional leadership that varied with group needs; - (b) recognized the latent power-over time of group norms to transform externally (from legislature from a higher level in the hie rarchy) introduced rules: - (c) transformed the leader into coordinator partly leading and partly led.

-1.6 The situational approach to leadership
+The situational approach to leadership

 Following the traitist and human relations groups is the situational theory this approach maintains that the situation dictates the qualities of leadership and that ear for a different leadership capacity.
-Rather than adjusting organization to fit the leader, here the leader is adjusted to the organizational requirements.
-Among the situational variables identified are: (1) expectations of following, (2) technology associated with the task to be performed, (3) pressures of schedules and the delivery environment, (4) required degrees of interpersonal contact, (5) various stages of the organization's development.
-Gordon Lippitt and Warren Schmidt have identified six stages of organizational development that call for different kinds of leadership: (1) creation of a new organization (2) survival of a continuing system (3) attainment of stability (4) gaining reputation and prestige (5) achieving uniqueness and adaptability and (6) contributing to society.
+Rather than adjusting granization to fit the leader, here the leader is adjusted to the organizational requirements.
+Among the situational variables identified are:

+- (1) expectations of following, - (2) technology associated with the task to be performed, - (3) pressures of schedules and the delivery environment, - (4) required degrees of interpersonal contact, - (5) various stages of the organization's development.

+Gordon Lippitt and Warren Schmidt have identified six stages of organizational development that call for different kinds of leadership:

+- (1) creation of a new organization

+- (2) survival of a continuing system

+- (3) attainment of stability

+- (4) gaining reputation and prestige

+- (5) achieving uniqueness and adaptability and

+- (6) contributing to society.

 It is obvious that each condition calls for different qualities.
-The leader, in the situational approach, is at best a coordinator of internal pressures.
+The leader, in the situational approach, is at best a coordinator of internal p essures.
 It is believed that the Lippitt and Schmidt approach applies to executives dealing with the overall configuration of the organization rather than with its administrative dimensions.
 Again, like in the other theories, the data of situational theories are more a priority than empirical.

-List and discuss leadership theories
+and

+In this unit, we have dealt with leadership in the context of its traditional meaning and we have examined its study.
+The three most common theories in which its study is carried out have been explored i.e, the trait, group and situational approaches to the study.

+This unit has also shown you what leadership skills you need for what type of operation in an organization.
+These are the issues discussed and presented in the schemes on page 5.